Heart Fern

 Hemionitis arifolia is considered non-toxic to cats, dogs, and horses, making it an excellent choice for pet-friendly households.

-Common Issues: Brittle, brown edges usually indicate low humidity.
-Yellowing leaves may suggest overwatering or waterlogged soil.
+Brittle brown edges usually mean low humidity.
+Yellow leaves may mean overwatering or waterlogged soil.

 In-Depth Care & Growth